ZhixiuYe/HSCRF-pytorch/README.md

 ### Dependencies

-The code is written in Python 2.7.
+The code is written in Python 2.7 and pytorch 0.2.0.
 Its dependencies are summarized in the file ```requirements.txt```.
 You can install these dependencies like this:

 ```
 pip install -r requirements.txt